emorydunn/SwiftOccupancy/README.md

 3. Add WiFi settings in `network-config`
    - Triple check that your editor hasn't fucked up the indentation because YAML is picky
 4. Copy the `bcm2710-rpi-3-b.dtb` file to `bcm2710-rpi-zero-2.dtb`
-  - Until Ubuntu officially supprts 64-bit on the Zero 2 this needs to be done
+  - Until Ubuntu officially supports 64-bit on the Zero 2 this needs to be done
 5. Boot your Pi and SSH in
 6. Install the [Swift repository](https://www.swiftlang.xyz)
 7. Select Swift 5.5 (or latest) when prompted